After the Dust Settles

 A whole chapter could be written about visions and war shields; in this limited allotment, it can be said they were very sacred and individualistic as were the painted signs on the Indian pony.
 The long lines on the hindquarters are lightning marks with intent to speed them into battle and terrify their foe.
 The circles around the eyes were to improve the horses vision in hunting and warfare.
 The hoof tracks on the right shoulder marks successful horse raids.
 The hand print on the left front reveals that he killed his adversary by hand to hand combat.
 The horizontal lines of the front legs are coup marks which were the highest tribal honor.

-"After the Dust Settles" is almost completed in its clay form.
-It measures 8' tall by 12' long and 7' deep.
+"After the Dust Settles" measures 8' tall by 12' long and 7' deep.
 The edition will be 4.